deluge-torrent/deluge/docs/source/contributing/code.md

   - Run the tests until they pass.
   - When you feel you are finished, rebase your commits to ensure a simple and informative commit log.
-- Create a pull request on github from your forked repository.
+- Create a pull request on GitHub from your forked repository.
   - Verify that the tests run by [Travis-ci](https://travis-ci.org/deluge-torrent/deluge) are passing.

 ## Syntax and conventions

-### Code formatters
+### Code formatting

 We use two applications to automatically format the code to save development time.
-They are both run with pre-commit.
+They are both run with [pre-commit].

 #### Black